2012 Washington gubernatorial election: Results

-The race was close throughout the night, with results too close to call after 60 percent of ballots were cast.
+The race was close throughout the night, with results too close to call after 60 percent of ballots were counted.
 Inslee was declared the winner early in the morning three days later; McKenna conceded later in the evening.

-Inslee won only eight of the state's 39 counties, relying on heavy votes from the Seattle metropolitan area pushing him to victory.
+Inslee won only eight of the state's 39 counties, relying on heavy margins in the Seattle metropolitan area to push him to victory.